elgalu/slurmops/CONTRIBUTING.md

 ## Maintainers

-Note the first version was bumped with `tbump init --pyproject "0.0.0.1`
+Note the first version was bumped with `tbump init "0.0.0.1"`

 ### Creating a new version